michaelmathiaa/react-project-math-formulas/README.md

 # Cognitive Corner

 Welcome to my first React project.
+This is an archive of philosophers that allows users to learn a little about philosophers and add a philosopher to the list.
+Please fork this repository to your machine, use 'npm run server' to start the server and 'npm start' to load the application in the browser.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).